RESEARCH STARTER

 Immigrant Health Care Problems

-As late as the early twenty-first century, many immigrants were still experiencing the same kinds of health care problems that immigrants had experienced a century earlier.
-Their suspicions of American health care providers and hospitals have not gone away.
-In particular, immigrants with no prior exposure to Western medical facilities are likely to fear encounters with the American health care system.
+In the twenty-first century, many immigrants were still experiencing the same kinds of health care problems that immigrants had experienced a century earlier, as suspicions of American health care providers and hospitals continued among immigrant populations.
+In particular, immigrants with no prior exposure to Western medical facilities were likely to fear encounters with the American health care system.
 Moreover, various immigrant groups have experienced inequalities in receiving health care.
 They lack information regarding where and how to get appropriate health care in their new home.
 Language and cultural barriers prevent them from seeking health care services and increase their distrust of American hospitals and other medical institutions.
 Although hospitals are required to provide interpretation and translation services for non-English-speaking immigrants, they are not always equipped to fulfill such needs.
 The geographical inaccessibility of medical facilities has also prevented economically disadvantaged newcomers from getting proper care.

 Mental Health Care